BLealan/SVG-logo-maker-b-lealan/README.md

 In order for quick, simple logos to be designed, I wrote an application to generate a simple graphic based on users' input.

 Using the "inquirer" package, a series of questions are asked to the user in their terminal after entering "node index.js".
 Their responses are then entered into a pre-made skeleton .svg file, changing the text, shape and colours.

-There are a couple of conditional methods used to check the users' input; one for
+I wrote a conditional function to enure that the user's character input matched the Acceptance Criteria (i.e. it was not 0 or greater than 3).
+I would have liked to include a similar function to check the input colours were valid keywords or hex-codes, but was not able to include in time.

 ## Table of Contents
 - [Installation](#installation)